Who should buy the Five Ten NIAD VCS

 - NIAD actually stands for “Nose in a Day.”
-Nose is a popular big wall on El Capitan, which climbers all over the world attempt to send “in a day” as a rite of passage.
+The nose is a popular big wall on El Capitan, which climbers all over the world attempt to send “in a day” as a rite of passage.

 - Five Ten launched the NIAD VCS alongside two other kicks: The NIAD Moccasym and the NIAD Lace.